- Major Studies

 IT infrastructure demographics, including number of data centers, network sites, and business applications

-Key metrics of IT intensity, including users as a percentage of employees, PCs per user, percentage of users with tablets, percentage of users with smartphones, users per network site, percentage of application functionality from custom systems, and first call resolution rates
+Key metrics of IT intensity, including users as a percentage of employees, PCs per user, percentage of users with tablets, percentage of users with smartphones, users per network site, and percentage of application functionality from custom systems

 Percentage of IT spending devoted to ongoing support